-After your hip replacement surgery, it is normal to have some pain, stiffness, swelling and bruising around the hip and in your leg whilst your body recovers.
+After your knee replacement surgery, it is normal to have some pain, stiffness, swelling and bruising in your leg whilst your body recovers.
 Everyone will respond to the operation differently with varying degrees of symptoms.

-Following surgery, tough scar tissue can form around the hip.
+Following surgery, tough scar tissue can form around the knee replacement.
 Scar tissue is not as flexible as normal healthy tissue and can cause joint stiffness.
 Moderate exercise will minimise the risk of the scar tissue limiting your movement and function.
 It is therefore important that you continue to perform the exercises that you have been taught by the therapy team little and often.